Bambouto Massif

-The Bambouto massif or Bamboutos Mountains is a group of volcanoes based on a swell in the Cameroon Volcanic Line, located in the Western High Plateau of Cameroon, merging in the north with the Oku Volcanic Field.
+The Bambouto Massif or Bamboutos Mountains is a group of volcanoes based on a swell in the Cameroon Volcanic Line, located in the Western High Plateau of Cameroon, merging in the north with the Oku Volcanic Field.

 Geology

-The large volcanic complex extends in a NE-SW direction for over 50 km, with the highest peaks rising to 2,679 m around the rim of a caldera with diameter 10 km.
+The large volcanic complex extends in a NE-SW direction for over 50 km, with the highest peaks rising to 2679 m around the rim of a caldera with a diameter of 10 km.

 Lava dating gives ages from 23 to 6 million years ago, with a lower basaltic series and an upper series of trachytes, trachyphonolites and phonolites.

 Environment

-The upper part of the massif above 2,000 m has a cool and cloudy climate with 2,510 mm of rainfall annually.
-Soils are acidic, low in phosphates and relatively infertile.
+The upper part of the massif above 2000 m has a cool and cloudy climate with 2510 mm of rainfall annually.
+Soils are acidic, low in phosphates, and relatively infertile.

 Due to population pressure, farming is carried out on the steep slopes, leading to erosion and further loss of fertility.

-Cattle are also grazed on the upper slopes where foodcrop cultivation is uneconomical.
+Cattle are also grazed on the upper slopes where food crop cultivation is uneconomical.